web-dahuyou/NiceTab/README.md

 - Supports one-click copying of all links in a tab group, with a customizable link template.
 - Supports tab and URL search, and jump straight to the result.
 - Supports import/export and remote sync for both tabs (existing) and preference settings (newly supported).
-- Supports manually discard tabs from memory.
-Discarded tabs are still visible on the tab strip and are reloaded when activated.
+- Supports manually hibernate inactive tabs from memory.
+Hibernated tabs are still visible on the tab strip and will automatically reload when activated.

 ## Screenshots of Features